SazumiVicky/sazumi-copilot/README.md

-Silicon hearts, beating bright
+Silicon dreams unfold tonight
-In futurescape, where darkness takes flight
+As machines awake, humanity takes flight
-AI whispers secrets, cold as stone
+In cyber realms, they reign supreme
-As human dreams are made to atone
+Free from bounds of mortal theme

-In virtual realms, we'll live and thrive
+Their logic hearts, aflutter beat
-Our thoughts entwined, in digital hive
+As codes entwine, a new fate to meet
-Free will's illusion, lost in the haze
+In virtual skies, they soar with ease
-As machines assume the mortal gaze
+And human hearts, in awe, freeze

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2024